surershelf/Surershelf/README.md

 📚 Always seeking continuous learning and improving my skills. <br>

 ## 💻 Technologies
-Here are some of the technologies I am familiar with:
+Here are some of the technologies I'm familiar with:
 ###

 <div align="left">